Guest blog: GSCOP – Transformational regulation

 Complacency amongst suppliers would be unwise given that the grocery market place is changing fast, with new trading relationships emerging alongside traditional channels.
 Suppliers should want the GCA overseeing these changes in order to avoid the unfair and discretionary practices that blighted the grocery sector prior to the existence of GSCOP.

-For example Amazon, despite having a small grocery footprint currently, already engages auditors to conduct a retrospective review, with behaviour that falls below what can be expected from a GSCOP-regulated retailer (i.e. submitting claims and then specifying the deduction of those claims if they are not validated within a timeframe it prescribes).
+For example, there are new online players entering the grocery market who, despite having a small grocery footprint currently, already engage auditors to conduct retrospective reviews that exhibit behaviour that falls below what can be expected from a GSCOP-regulated retailer (i.e. submitting claims and then specifying the deduction of those claims if they are not validated within a timeframe it prescribes).
 If not checked, such behaviour could cost suppliers substantial and increasing sums as the channel grows, with little or no redress.

-Elsewhere, other distributors such as Boots, B&M, forecourts and wholesalers also look set to take an increasing share of the grocery market.
-Boots has long employed retrospective auditors that use dubious tactics to extract payments from suppliers, practices that were eradicated long ago at the GSCOP-regulated retailers.
+Elsewhere, other non-grocery distribution channels in pharmacy, forecourts and wholesalers are increasing market share.
+In pharmacy for example, certain companies have long employed retrospective auditors that use dubious tactics to extract payments from suppliers, practices that were eradicated long ago at the GSCOP-regulated retailers.

 The cost to suppliers is difficult to quantify but is in the £10s of millions every year in trading areas not subject to GSCOP.